 Love never dwelt in a much more charming valley.
 Here one might live secluded.
-From side to side his eyes might rest on mountain tops and no gate left open, except where the babbling waters play.

--John Edwin Banks, 1849 California gold rush

-The main trail crosses the Thomas Fork, stays north of the Bear River, and climbs directly into the Sheep Creek Hills.
-That climb was hard but the descent was far worse, forcing emigrants to lock their wagon wheels for a long, frightening skid down Big Hill to the valley floor.
-Furrows scoured into the earth by unyielding iron-rimmed wheels are visible today from U.S. Highway 30.
-From there the main trail went along the north side of the Bear River Valley through today's Montpelier and on to Soda Springs, one of the natural wonders of the Oregon and California Trails.
-The Soda Springs are a complex of gaseous mud-pots, fountains, and naturally carbonated pools, which according to Shoshone tradition are healing waters.
-My spirits were low till I heard, "There is the Soda Springs."
-This acted like electricity....They are wonderful and deserve a place in the wonders of the earth.
+From side to side his eyes might rest on mountain tops and no gate left open, except where the babbling waters play. -John Edwin Banks, 1849 California gold rush trail then went along the north side of the Bear River Valley through today's Montpelier and on to Soda Springs, one of the natural wonders of the Oregon and California Trails.
+The Soda Springs are a complex of gaseous mud-pots, fountains, and naturally carbonated pools, which Shoshone tradition considers to be healing waters.